 • Use Piaget's stages thinking when introducing a new, abstract concept (fractions, photosynthesis, the water cycle, abstract art).
 Start with concrete, manipulatives, real-world examples, play, then scaffold to symbolic and abstract.

 The danger of each: Pure Piaget leads to unstructured play with no clear learning goal.
-Pure Vygotsky leads to learned helplessness, pupils never attempt anything without your constant support.
+Pure Vygotsky leads to learned helplessness, learners never attempt anything without your constant support.

 This distinction is hugely important and often gets inverted by UK schools.